- Normal precautions

 Japan has several active volcanoes.
 You should follow advice given by the Japanese authorities about travelling in volcanic areas.
 Please check latest volcano warnings on the website of the Japanese Meteorological Agency.

-In relation to entry procedures from November 2007, in accordance with a partial amendment to the Immigration Control and Refugee Recognition Act, all foreign visitors entering Japan will be fingerprinted and digitally photographed during entry procedures.
+In accordance with a partial amendment to the Immigration Control and Refugee Recognition Act, from November 2007, all foreign visitors entering Japan will be fingerprinted and digitally photographed during entry procedures.

 There are restrictions on the importation of some over-the-counter and prescription medicines and this may include certain types of allergy and sinus medication.
 If a visit to a doctor is required, there are a number of clinics with English-speaking personnel who widely advertise their services.
 However, it may not be possible to obtain the same brand-name medication that is available in Ireland.